firefly-iii/kubernetes/helm/charts/firefly-csv/README.md

 # firefly-csv

-This chart installs the CSV importer for firefly
+This chart installs the CSV importer for Firefly III

 ## Upgrading